bowser0000/SkyblockMod/README.md

 - /bank [player] - Uses API to get bank and purse coins of a person.
 If no name is provided, it checks yours.
 - /armor [player] - Uses API to get armour of a person.
 If no name is provided, it checks yours.
 - /importfishing - Imports your fishing stats from your latest profile to your fishing tracker using the API.
+- /sbplayers - Uses API to find how many players are on each Skyblock island.

 ### Notes
 - Slayer tracker for token drops and 20% chance drops uses a 12x12x12 bounding box centered on the player to detect the drops.
 If you are out of the range of the item drop, it will not count on the tracker.